revarbat/muv/README.md

 } catch();
 ```

-If you need to throw your own custom exception, you can do it with the `abort("MyError")` command.
+If you need to throw your own custom exception, you can do it with the `throw("MyError")` command.

 MUF Interaction